Lenmbugua/C-Hackerrank/Readme.md

+This are just hackerrank questions on C++ for practice;
 We're starting out by printing the most famous computing phrase of all time!
 In the editor below, use either printf or cout to print Hello,world! the string  to stdout.

 The more popular command form is cout.
 It has the following basic form: